joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

 > Enabling the SFTP endpoint has a cost of $0.30 per hour.
 We will start applying this hourly cost on or after December 1, 2022.

-This service has worked for me without a hitch for months, but as most resources in Microsoft Azure - you pay for what you use.
+This service has worked for me without a hitch for months, but as with most resources in Microsoft Azure - you pay for what you use!
+There may be instances, where you do not need SFTP support 24 hours a day, 7 days a week!